 No matter how good your mobile browser is, the smaller screens of mobile devices mean that ads, cluttered layouts, and small type make reading Web articles less pleasant than it could be.
 Which is why you may find the new Reader feature in mobile Safari even more useful than Reading List.
 Like the Safari feature in OS X that inspired it, Reader in iOS lets you view any article in a format optimized for reading: stripped of ads, devoid of messy formatting and page layout, and with larger, more-legible text.

-Similar to the Readability Web service, and available in OS X’s Safari for some time, Reader is easy to use: Once a webpage has fully loaded, tap the gray Reader button that appears in Safari’s address bar.
+Readability Web service, and available in OS X’s Safari for some time, Reader is easy to use: Once a webpage has fully loaded, tap the gray Reader button that appears in Safari’s address bar.
 The page is reloaded with text, images, and other pertinent content preserved, but with ads and messy layouts removed.
 You get a single, page-wide column of text with necessary formatting—headers, italic and bold characters, links, and the like—maintained.
 Tap the font-size button (the one with two sizes of the letter A) in the upper left corner of the page to decrease or increase the size of the text.
 To go back to the standard version of the page, tap the Reader button again (on the iPad) or tap Done (on the iPhone and iPod touch).

 Reader doesn’t always work flawlessly, and on the iPhone and iPod touch, it’s sometimes not available if a site uses a mobile-optimized layout.
 But it usually works well for Web articles, and it certainly makes reading articles on the iPad and iPhone less frustrating.